CodemasonHQ/docs/mason-json.md

 Additional capabilities include:
 - Questions - accept user input
 - Registries - connect to private registries
-- Types - define instances, services and applications
 - Standard format makes programmatically dealing with container orchestration a breeze

-Eventually your Mason JSON gets parsed by an internal service at Codemason we call Mortar.

-Mortar takes the Mason JSON and validates it.
-Once it’s been validated it "pre-processes" it - it figures out exactly what type of Mason JSON we're dealing with, responds accordingly and handles service discovery (find or create dependencies).
-Finally Mortar provisions your instances and/or services.
-> mortar: a substance used in building for joining bricks or stones

 <a name="mason-json-name"></a>
 ## Name